vaadin/flow-components/README.md

 - Use the coding conventions from [Flow coding conventions](https://github.com/vaadin/flow/tree/master/eclipse)
 - [Submit a pull request](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github) with detailed title and description
 - Wait for response from one of Vaadin Flow team members

+### Update package version for `@NpmPackage` in all files
+There are scripts available for updating the `@NpmPackage` annotation to its latest patch version:

+- `./scripts/updateNpmVer.js`

+### Modify `pom.xml` files in modules

+In order to align all component buids, maven pom files are generated from templates placed in `scripts/templates`.

+If you need to make any modification in a component, consider whether it is convenient to add the same to all components, then modify files under the template and run:

+- `./scripts/updateJavaPOMs.sh` script.

+### Formatting

+Run `mvn formatter:format` before pushing your code.

+## Bug and enhancement tickets
+- Bug tickets and enhancement requests that are specific to a certain Vaadin component should be posted in the component's Web Component repostory (e.g. https://github.com/vaadin/vaadin-button for Button).
+- Issues that are not component-specific (e.g. requests for new components) or encompass multiple components should be posted in this repository.

 ## LICENSE
 For specific module(s), check the LICENSE file under the parent module.